Carlism: During the war (1936–1939)

-Franco era
+Francoist Spain

-Henceforth, the mainstream kept an uncomfortable minority position inside the regime, more often than not at odds with its official policy, although the ministry of Justice was thrice given to a loyal "Carlist" (who was accordingly expelled from the Traditionalist Communion).
+Henceforth, the mainstream kept an uncomfortable minority position inside the regime, more often than not at odds with its official policy, although the Ministry of Justice was thrice given to a loyal "Carlist" (who was accordingly expelled from the Traditionalist Communion).
 This time was also marred by the problem of succession and internal strife over Francoism.
 Carlist ministers in Franco's August 1939 cabinet included General José Enrique Varela at army, and Esteban Bilbao at justice.
 At the same time, two of nine seats in the Junta Política were given to Carlists.
 Of the hundred-member National Council of the FET, seven seats were occupied by Carlists.

 Carlists continued to clash with Falangists, notably in an incident at Bilbao's Basilica of Begoña on 16 August 1942.
 Accounts of the violence vary, but a Carlist rally (where some allegedly shouted anti-Franco slogans) was targeted by two grenades hurled by Falangists.
 While alleged fatalities and the number of those injured have long been disputed, the incident led to a shakeup of the Franco cabinet and the judicial conviction of six Falangists (one, Juan José Domínguez, was executed for the crime).

-In 1955 Fal Conde resigned as Jefe Delegado of the movement and was replaced by José María Valiente, who formally assumed the title in 1960.
-The change marked a shift from opposition to collaboration with Francoism, and the rapprochement ended in 1968, when Valiente left office.
+In 1955, Fal Conde resigned as Jefe Delegado of the movement and was replaced by José María Valiente, who formally assumed the title in 1960.
+The change marked a shift from opposition to collaboration with Francoism, and the rapprochement ended in 1968 when Valiente left office.
 Franco recognized both the titles of nobility conceded by the Carlist claimants and those of the Isabelline branch.
 At his death, the movement was badly split, and unable to get wide public attention again.
 In 1971, Don Carlos Hugo, prince de Borbón-Parma founded the new Carlist Party based on the confederalist vision for Las Españas ("the Spains") and socialist autogestion (then promoted in Yugoslavia).
 At Montejurra, on 9 May 1976, adherents of the old and new versions of Carlism brawled.
 Two Hugo supporters were killed by far-right militants, among whom was Stefano Delle Chiaie.
 The Carlist Party accused Hugo's younger brother, Don Sixto Enrique de Borbón-Parma, of aiding the militants, which collaboration the Traditionalist Communion denies.

-The Post-Franco period (1975–present)
+Post-Franco period (1975–present)

 In the first democratic elections on 15 June 1977, only one Carlist senator was elected, journalist and writer Fidel Carazo from Soria, who ran as an independent candidate.
-In the parliamentary elections of 1979, rightist Carlists integrated in the far-right coalition Unión Nacional, that won a seat in the Cortes for Madrid; but the elected candidate was not himself a Carlist.
+In the parliamentary elections of 1979, rightist Carlists integrated in the far-right coalition Unión Nacional, which won a seat in the Cortes for Madrid; but the elected candidate was not himself a Carlist.
 The Carlists have since remained extra-parliamentary, obtaining only town council seats.

-In 2002 Carlos Hugo donated the House's archives to the Archivo Histórico Nacional, which was protested by his brother Don Sixto Enrique and by all Carlist factions.

-Currently there are three political organizations which claim the Carlist identity:
+In 2002, Carlos Hugo donated the House's archives to the Archivo Histórico Nacional, which was protested by his brother Don Sixto Enrique and by all Carlist factions.
+Into the 21st century, there are three political organizations which claim the Carlist identity: